 Virtual Delivery of NWCG Training Courses

 NWCG training courses are available from the NWCG Training Catalog.
-Courses are available by download or by order from National Fire Equipment System.
-See the training catalog for full information.
+Courses are available by download or by order from the National Fire Equipment System.
+See the NWCG Training Catalog for full information.

-Wildland Fire Safety Training Annual Refresher courses are available from the WFSTAR Catalog.
+RT-130, Wildland Fire Safety Training Annual Refresher (WFSTAR) courses are available from the WFSTAR Catalog.

 Virtual Delivery Platforms

 Many options exist for virtual delivery of training courses.
 Video conferencing platforms are commonly used and readily available from the internet.
 Learning Management Systems (LMS) or learning portals can be valuable tools for the virtual delivery of training.
 This is particularly true for progress tracking or activities such as questionnaires or quizzes, which require students to submit responses and be graded.
 The Wildland Fire Learning Portal (WFLP) is available specifically for training related to wildland fire.
 There are tutorials available in the WFLP that provide more information on the activities and resources available for virtual delivery.

 Modern productivity software and office suites have online tools such as forms, presentation software, and basic website creation.
 These can be applied to virtual course delivery.

 Many agencies provide access and support for particular platforms.
 Course coordinators and instructors should follow agency direction when choosing which platform to use.

 There are a variety of available methods for delivering an ILT as a VILT.
 The chosen configuration depends on the content of the training material as well as the tools and technology available for any particular session.